bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

   - Feels revolted from being filthy.
 - The crew plans to get info from Ryse and druids
 - Let's split up gang!

+## Cracking the code (2022-08-13)

+- The crew opens the cylinder.
+REJOICE!
+  - Treants spawn.
+MonkaS

+## Woodcutting (2022-08-27)

+- Before closing the cylinder, a figured with a Shepard's staff and a gash through their throat.
+Verceal?

 ## Quests/Tasks